volodymyrhudyma/blog/content/blog/react-antipatterns-props-in-initial-state.md

 );
 ```

-We only keep the **value** and the update function in the parent component and pass them down to the child.

 This way, when the **value** is updated, the changes are instantly reflected in the **input** element.

 #### \#2 - Parent Component Doesn't Need The Value

-In case if the parent component does not need **value**, so why would we want to keep it there?
+In case if the parent component does not need **value**, why would we want to keep it there to unnecessarily re-render the whole parent?

 Let's try to move the state and update function to the child component: